GSA/piv-guides/Template-2.md

 [This is what I want my link to say]({{site.baseurl}}/insertlink/)

-# End Copying Markdown Template Here
+# End of Markdown Template

 # Writing and Style Resources